aikar/react-parent-context/README.md

 # React Parent Context
+## WARNING - DO NOT USE YET
+Do Not Use this project yet.
+A major bug was found and is requiring major changes.
+It is currently 'broken'

 ## What and Why
 React has a [Context API](https://facebook.github.io/react/docs/context.html), however it is marked as "Not Public" and "May Break at any time".